Skip to Content

 • Parkinson's disease

 With so many healthcare providers and researchers recognizing the medical uses of marijuana, legislatures and voters across the country are taking notice and increasingly decriminalizing marijuana possession offenses.
-Some states have even legalized marijuana use.
+Some states have even legalized both medical and recreational marijuana use.

 Penalties for Marijuana-Related Crimes in Florida

-The penalties for a marijuana crime will vary greatly depending on the alleged offense, as well as the amount involved.
-Simple possession of a small amount of marijuana may be charged as a misdemeanor.
-Distribution, trafficking, or cultivation of marijuana is typically a felony offense that may be punishable by time in state prison.
+The possible penalties for marijuana crimes vary greatly depending on the alleged offense, as well as the amount involved and other factors.
+Simple possession of a small amount of marijuana may be charged as a misdemeanor, while distribution, trafficking, and cultivation of marijuana are typically felony offenses, punishable by steep fines and prison.

 Penalties for Marijuana Possession

-While some states have legalized marijuana for recreational use, Florida is not one of them.
-Currently, the state only allows a person to possess marijuana if they need it for medicinal purposes.
+While some states have legalized marijuana for recreational use, Florida is not one of them—yet.
+Currently, the state only allows a person to possess certain amounts of marijuana if they need it for medicinal purposes.
 Additionally, Florida has not decriminalized marijuana.
 While decriminalization doesn't mean something is legal to possess, it means that possession is only an infraction.

 • 20 grams or less: 1 year in jail and a $1,000 fine